wkhere/eastar/README.md

 eastar
 ======

-Elixir rewrite of A* graph pathfinding code.
+Elixir rewrite of A\* graph pathfinding code.

-This version aims to be as abstract as possible, abstracting away the graph info and the heuristic distance - you provide both as funtions.
+This version aims to be as generic as possible, abstracting away the graph info and the heuristic distance - you provide both as funtions.